But that’s not what he finds when he looks outside.

 “So… $889 times three is… $2,667 each month.
 Wow!
 That seems like it’s a lot.”

 “Kids are expensive.
 All of the $889 has to be documented with evidence that it was spent on or for the child.
-It includes clothes, school supplies, transportation, food, the room the child uses based on the property tax on the house, incidentals like sheets and blankets and washcloths and soap and shampoo and towels.
+It includes clothes, school supplies, transportation, food, a stipend for the room the child uses based on the property tax on the house, incidentals like sheets and blankets and washcloths and soap and shampoo and towels.
 Utilities, including electricity, gas, and water, and more.
 It adds up.”
 I could see Adam was surprised at everything that the $889 had to be spent on for each foster kid each month.

 “I’ll bet you have another question for me, Adam.”